LiuYuancheng/kypo-sandbox-ctf/game_design.md

-# Junior hacker training
+# Junior ctf training

 Welcome!
-You are a junior hacker, who only recently entered the top-secret school of a legendary master hacker, preceded by incredible legends.
+You are a junior ctf, who only recently entered the top-secret school of a legendary master ctf, preceded by incredible legends.
 Today is your first day of field training, and the master will take you to one of his favorite workplaces -- a crowded urban settlement.
 What makes such a common place really special?
 A lot of people without the knowledge of information security basics, with dozens of unsecured routers and default passwords, which invite you to visit their local networks.

 You are in a car at the urban settlement parking lot.
 The master brought his laptop with Kali Linux that, together with his advice, you can use in today's outdoor training.
 The main goal of today's training is simple: to steal anything that can be valuable.